 From being in relative obscurity to a potential game-changer, online retail has captured a larger share of market space in a matter of just a few years.
 The report of the Indian and Mobile Association of India has revealed that Indian’s E-commerce market is growing at an average rate of 70% annually and has grown over 500% in the past three years.
 One of the largest online retailers in India, Flipkart has grown five times in volume of products sold between 2013 and 2014 whereas Snapdeal has grown six times in the same period.

-India is slowly shifting from physical stores or market towards virtual shopping due to increase in the number of smartphones, changing lifestyle, online banking facilities, tech-savvy generation, the boom of IT companies, avoidance of traffic jams and mental stress on the roads.
+India is slowly shifting from physical stores or markets towards virtual shopping due to an increase in the number of smartphones, changing lifestyles, online banking facilities, tech-savvy generation, the boom of IT companies, avoidance of traffic jams and mental stress on the roads.

 A rise in the number of internet users has ultimately resulted in prospering the e-commerce industry since a large number of Indian consumers are now connected to the e-commerce marketplaces by using their internet-enabled handheld and desktops.

-The rate at which the e-commerce industry is growing it is expected that by 2023, it would acquire 6.5% of the total market share and would grow to become $56 billion due to various factors such as cash on delivery, free return, mobile apps, improvement in logistics, focus on smaller towns, technological innovations has resulted in the boost of the e-commerce industry in India.
-This growth, however, has to happen without threatening the livelihood of the small neighborhood retailers.
+The rate at which the e-commerce industry will grow is by 2023, it would acquire 6.5% of the total market share and would grow to become $56 billion due to various factors such as cash on delivery, free return, mobile apps, improvement in logistics, focus on smaller towns, technological innovations to boost of the e-commerce industry in India.